Climate Change: The Science

 Years of scientific investigation have given us a clear understanding of what’s causing climate change and how humans are contributing.
 It works like this:

-- Certain gases in the atmosphere — like carbon dioxide — create what’s called the greenhouse effect, trapping in heat and regulating the Earth’s temperature.
+- Certain gases in the atmosphere — most importantly carbon dioxide — create what’s called the greenhouse effect, trapping in heat and regulating the Earth’s temperature.

-- Burning fossil fuels releases more greenhouse gases into the atmosphere, particularly carbon dioxide.
-While not the most potent greenhouse gas, carbon dioxide is by far the most emitted by human activities.
+- Burning fossil fuels releases more greenhouse gases into the atmosphere, particularly carbon dioxide which is the main driver of anthropogenic warming.

-- There’s more carbon dioxide in our atmosphere now than there’s been in the past 150,000 years.
+- There’s more carbon dioxide in our atmosphere now than there’s been in the past 2 million years.

 - Climate change is closely linked with the rise in extreme weather events we’ve experienced in recent years.
-Hurricanes, typhoons, floods and drought are all made worse by climate change.
+Hurricanes, typhoons, wildfires, floods and drought are all made worse by climate change.
+Our 50 States in Climate Crisis map shows how your state could be affected.

 - Melting polar ice caused by warmer temperatures has huge ripple effects.
-Not only does it threaten the habitat of species like polar bears and penguins, it’s causing our sea levels to rise and threatening coastal cities and communities.
+Not only does it threaten the habitat of species like polar bears and penguins, with potentially devastating impacts for the cultural survival of Indigenous Peoples, it is one of the causes behind rising sea levels which threaten coastal cities and communities.

 How We’re Changing the Climate